 Polar bears are currently found in the Arctic regions of Alaska, Canada, Russia, Greenland, and Norway.
 Due to their bond with the

 ocean, they are considered to be marine mammals.
-In fact, Ursus maritimus (the polar bear's binomial name) means "sea bear."
+In fact, Ursus maritimus (the polar bear's scientific name) means "sea bear."

 They are excellent swimmers and can swim up to 60 miles without rest.
 They have been seen on ice floes up to 200 miles offshore.

 They can also cruise at depths of 15 to 20 feet and stay submerged for over 2 minutes.
 Though they spend most of their time on ice

 floes or in the water, they have been sighted up to 100 miles inland.
 Unlike other bears, polar bears are nomadic and don't claim

 territories.
 They are known to travel great distances every year.
 However, they will often return to the same sites.

 For insulation, polar bears have an outer coat and a dense undercoat.
 It appears white, and may yellow from sun oxidation.
 The